RafaGago/mini-async-log-c/readme.md

   "mini-async-log" in most configurations.

-- Various memory (log entry) sources: Thread Local Storage buffer, common bounded buffer (configurable to one buffer for each CPU) and custom allocators (defaults to the heap).
+- Various memory (log entry) sources: Thread Local Storage buffer, common bounded buffer (configurable to have one for each CPU) and custom allocators (defaults to the heap).

 - Type-safe format strings.
-Achieved through C11 type-generic expressions and (unfortunately) preprocessor abusing.
+Achieved through C11 type-generic expressions and (unfortunately) brutal preprocessor abusing.

 - C++ compatible/compilable.

-- No consumer logger thread ownership.
-The client application can run the logger's consumer thread main loop from an existing (maybe shared for other purposes) thread.
+- The client application can run the logger's consumer thread main loop from an existing (maybe shared for other purposes) thread if desired.

 - Basic security features: Log entry rate limiting and newline removal.